VaclavSynacek/parinfer-mcp-server/MCP_USAGE.md

 }
 ```

-#### Other MCP Clients (Cline, etc.)
+#### Other MCP Clients

 Refer to your client's documentation for MCP server configuration.
+The server communicates via stdio using JSON-RPC.

 ## Testing